mainkoon81/Study-01-Business-Analytics-I-Theory/README.md

   - Descriptive (providing simple summaries of a data sample - Mean, Median, Mode, SD, and Interquartile range)

 2)*Predictive Analysis
   - Step1.
-Investigate the data (Rich/Poor)...if "data poor" ? => Setting up an experiment (A/B testing)
+Investigate the data (Rich/Poor)...if "data poor" ?
+    - => Setting up an experiment called "A/B testing"
   - Step2.
-Expecting outcomes if it is Numeric/Non-Numeric or categorical...(N->Regression)/(NN->Classification)
+Expecting outcomes if it is Numeric/Non-Numeric (categorical)
     - Numeric Types: 1)continuous(taking all values in a range), 2)Time-Based, 3)discrete(count)
     - Non-Numeric Types: 1)binary, 2)Non-binary
   - Step3.
 Model Selection